Finding resources for STEAM integration that are of high quality can be a daunting task.

 Particularly for developing authentic arts-based assessments, this is a helpful book for ensuring your assessments provide for true measurement of growth.

 We found these incredible cards on Pinterest through Peter Simon Design and are totally thrilled.
-The website includes many resources for using the cards, including the five categories they address: discover, evolve, create, understand and design.
+The website includes many resources for STEAM for using the cards, including the five categories they address: discover, evolve, create, understand and design.

 If you liked the book Steal Like an Artist, you’re going to love this follow up by Austin Kleon.
 With reminders like “Think Process, Not Product” and “Learn to Take a Punch”, this is a book we all need to have with us on our teaching and art making journeys.